-These communities also exist on various online platforms like Reddit where communities are huge to forums where these interests are laid out on an even larger audience.
+You can find these communities also exist on various online platforms like Reddit.
 Joining these communities to discuss about your soon-to-be-launched startup could get you interested people who will spread the word.

 9. Build Relationships with Industry Influencers

 Industry influencers are a good bunch of people to keep close.
 Want to find out who are the industry influencers for your niche?
 There are apps for that and we will cover those apps in future, however, a simple search on Google will prove helpful.

 Find out about the industry voices that matter and pitch them about your new startup.
 Very few of them might care about your new product.
 It’s those few that your new startup needs.
 Industry influencers are a network.
 If you can get one or two of those in your corner, imagine what a simple tweet from them could do for your startup’s PR.
-Such a mention would trigger the other influencers who didn’t take notice of you to go and check your product.
+Such a mention would trigger the influencers who didn’t take notice of you to go and check your product.

-However, in our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
+In our opinion, building a following is good when it’s done about 6 to 8 weeks before launch.
 Don’t forget, building a relationship with a journalist should start months before that.
 Finding a proper journalist to feature your story can be a very difficult task.
 Getting their contacts is even harder most of the time.
-An online tool like Pressfarm is built to help founders in this early stages of building startup PR by providing a platform where you go to easily find journalists and their contacts to write about your startup.